 At this time, ICAA is not big enough to hold shows, but there are talks going on about holding a few in the future, possibly combined with other breed shows.
 However, ICAA does have an Open Show Point Program (OSPP).
 If an ICAA Appaloosa or Youth is enrolled in the OSPP, the horse may gain ICAA show points from showing in open shows and Appaloosa breed shows.
 These points will become a part of the ICAA horse's permanent file.
 High Point awards will be given.
 See the OSPP under Programs.

-ICAA also offers the Trail Logging Program and Distance Riding Program for those who like to spend time in the saddle or driving their horses, as well as a Production Achievement Award System.
+ICAA also offers the Horsemanship Program and Distance Riding Program for those who like to spend time working with their horses, in the saddle, or driving their horses, as well as a Production Achievement Award System.
+Youth are encouraged to participate in the Horsemaship Program and may be enrolled in the OSPP.
 See these under Programs.

 The ApHC is a diverse registry embracing many types of Appaloosas.
 ICAA is about a rare and elite concentration of Appaloosa blood and is dedicated to its promotion through multiple generations of Appaloosa horses only.
 An ICAA registration speaks volumes to those who understand the breed and care about its future.
 ICAA registration sets an Appaloosa apart from the crowd.